devmountainwon5/HealthyHome/readme.md

 # Healthy Home
-👋 hi there! welcome to the DevMountain class of 2019 online web immersive cohort's group project.
+👋 hi there!
+Welcome to the DevMountain class of 2019 online web immersive cohort's group project.

 ## Contributors:
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->